Quadcryo/quadcryo/_posts/2026-06-08-einsteinreu.md

 <p> The elephant in the room at this current moment is the reality of long-standing geopolitical conflict in the region.
 I won't talk about details or politics as my goal here is to document my experiences, but the program began rather explosively with sirens, missile alerts, and a video of a missile being intercepted.
 More details <a href="https://www.aljazeera.com/video/newsfeed/2026/6/8/missiles-intercepted-over-occupied-east-jerusalem-and-west-bank-2">here</a>.
 This didn't really hinder much. </p>

-<p> I was able to meet with my advisor, and the project was broadly introduced to us.
+<p> I was able to meet with my advisor, Dr. Shai Evra, and the project was broadly introduced to us.
 From what I currently understand, a large fragment of the REU is dedicated to understanding the <a href = "https://en.wikipedia.org/wiki/Solovay%E2%80%93Kitaev_theorem">Solovay-Kitaev theorem</a> for compact Lie groups, and potentially attempting to extend the algorithm to general groups.
 Depending on the direction, we might also attempt to work on an open problem in group theory, or possibly go in some other directions relating to quantum algorithms and algebraic number theory.
 I imagine objectives and interests will shift, but this is the basic skeleton of the program. </p>

 <p> I've also had a lot of fun meeting the other people in the program, and it's nice to see how international our group is!
 We have people from China, South Korea, Greece, and the United States. </p>